Vong-Pichchoranay/midterm-ipe-2024/README.md

  # IPE 2024
-  The work of student <Vong Pichchoranay>.
+  The work of student Vong Pichchoranay.

   ...